 Table 5:Advantages and limitations of helium recovery technologies

-Future success of membrane-based helium production from natural gas process technologies will depend on the development of high performance membranes and design of proper membrane separation processes for industrial applications.
+The future success of membrane-based helium production from natural gas process technologies will depend on the development of high-performance membranes and the design of proper membrane separation processes for industrial applications.
 The focus must be on implementing patented low-cost modules to natural gas reserves in order to evaluate the operability to distinguish between the most optimal designs.